pjakiela/ECON523/exercises/R4-DD2.md

 ### Question 1

-To implement difference-in-differences, we need:
+To implement difference-in-differences, we need to add the following columns/variables to the `e4data` data frame:
  - a dummy variable for the post-treatment period,
  - a dummy variable for the treatment group, and
  - an interaction between the two